vaishnavigunapati/Music-recommender-system/README.md

 2. Build a collaborative filtering music recommeder system using the Million Song Dataset; a freely-available collection of audio features and metadata for a million contemporary popular music tracks.

+##
+This repo is divided into the following two packages that contains the following files:

+## I. Content-based recommendation system:

+a.
+A jupyter notebook named content_based_music_recommender that contains the code and analysis for the recommedation system.
+b.
+A CSV file named songdata containing the data for the songs used in the system.

+## II.
+Collaborative recommendation system:

+a.
+A jupyter notebook named collaborative_music_recommender that contains the code and analysis for the recommedation system.
+b.
+A CSV file named songs containing the data for the songs used in the system.